Fire Damaged House for Sale in Hillsboro, OR: Sell Faster, Smarter

 Please try again later.

-Your Options for Selling a Fire-Damaged Home in Hillsboro
+Your Options for Selling a Fire Damaged Home in Hillsboro

-Option 1 — Sell As-Is to a Hillsboro Cash Buyer
+Option 1: Sell As Is to a Hillsboro Cash Buyer

-Cash buyers purchase fire-damaged properties in their current condition.
-No repairs.
-No cleaning.
-No staging.
-In Hillsboro, as-is sales typically close in 30–75 days.
-The sale price ranges from 24–44% below pre-fire market value, depending on damage severity, lot location, and current investor demand.
 For a Hillsboro home valued at $618,750 before the fire, that means a likely sale price between $346,500 and $470,250.
-Cash buyers active in Hillsboro also purchase in Banks, Beaverton, Rockcreek, Tanasbourne, Cedar Mill, so the investor pool is regional — not limited to city boundaries.
+Cash buyers active in Hillsboro also purchase in Orenco, Tigard, Beaverton, West Haven Sylvan, Aloha, so the investor pool is regional, not limited to city boundaries.

-I have seen homeowners in Hillsboro accept the first offer that comes through the door — and leave $30,000 to $80,000 on the table.
-The as-is market is competitive when you price correctly and expose the property to multiple buyers.
+I have seen homeowners in Hillsboro accept the first offer that comes through the door and leave $30,000 to $80,000 on the table.
+The as is market is competitive when you price correctly and expose the property to multiple buyers.
 One offer is not a market.
 Three offers is.

-Option 2 — Restore First, Then List in Hillsboro
+Option 2: Restore First, Then List in Hillsboro

-Option 3 — Collect Your Insurance Settlement, Then Decide
+Option 3: Collect Your Insurance Settlement, Then Decide

-What Is a Fire-Damaged Home Worth in Hillsboro?
+What Is a Fire Damaged Home Worth in Hillsboro?

-How Hillsboro’s 24–44% Fire-Sale Discount Is Calculated
+How Hillsboro's 24 to 44% Fire Sale Discount Is Calculated

-Sell As-Is vs. Rebuild First — Hillsboro Financial Comparison
+Sell As Is vs. Rebuild First: Hillsboro Financial Comparison

-| Factor | Sell As-Is | Rebuild First |
+| Factor | Sell As Is | Rebuild First |

 |---|---|---|

-| Timeline | 30–75 days | 10–18 months |
+| Timeline | 30 to 75 days | 10 to 18 months |

-| Upfront Cost | $0 | $154,687–$340,312 |
+| Upfront Cost | $0 | $154,687 to $340,312 |

-| Typical Sale Price | $346,500–$470,250 | $525,937–$618,750 |
+| Typical Sale Price | $346,500 to $470,250 | $525,937 to $618,750 |

 | Risk Level | Low | High |